stanbar/stanbar/README.md

 Software developer and PhD candidate in informatics.
 I love reading, thinking, writing and programming.

-Professionally, my research interests are in the area of blockchains, cryptocurrencies, cryptography, distributed systems, and zero-knowledge proofs.
+Professionally, my research interests are in the area of blockchains, cryptography, distributed systems, and secure computation.

 As a hobby, my research interests are in the area of mathematical and cognitive psychology, and philosophy.